 It gives a great sense of achievement and satisfaction to everyone involved to get the jets ready to launch in such a short space of time, knowing that every minute saved could make all the difference in a potential life-or-death situation out on the ground.
 It really is the ultimate demonstration of Squadron teamwork.”

 Kingy concluded by saying: “This is now my third tour out here on the GR4 in 3 years and I have seen a marked reduction in the amount of GCAS scrambles during that time.
 This is an indication of the progress made in recent months and the success our ground forces are having as the handover to the ANSF continues.
 However, it certainly doesn’t mean that the crews are any less ready to react when the need to launch occurs and everyone is fully prepared to provide vital Close Air Support anywhere in Afghanistan, whenever and wherever needed.”

-31 Squadron Executive Officer, Squadron Leader Martin Wild, stated: “Whilst TorDet executes pre-planned missions day and night, GCAS inevitably gets used for the more demanding situations of troops in contact, which can be a real change in tempo for the crews who could be sat at readiness less than an hour before arriving on scene.
+Commenting on the demands of the tour, 31 Squadron's Executive Officer said: “Whilst TorDet executes pre-planned missions day and night, GCAS inevitably gets used for the more demanding situations of troops in contact, which can be a real change in tempo for the crews who could be sat at readiness less than an hour before arriving on scene.